asantilli537/surplusconnect/README.md

 ## Security

-**EIN Verification** — Distributor signups are validated through a three-layer pipeline: EIN format validation, IRS database existence check via the ProPublica Nonprofit Explorer API, and semantic overlap matching between the submitted organization name and the IRS-registered name.
+**EIN Verification** — Distributor signups are validated through their EIN number: EIN format validation, IRS database existence check via the ProPublica Nonprofit Explorer API, and semantic overlap matching between the submitted organization name and the IRS-registered name.
 Accounts that fail verification are marked pending and cannot access platform features until resolved.

 **Pickup PIN** — When a distributor claims a listing, a 4-digit PIN is generated and displayed only to the donor.
 The distributor must obtain and enter the correct PIN before the platform marks the donation delivered and generates the receipt.
 This prevents fraudulent delivery confirmations.